opencomputeproject/OCP-HM-AMC-Auxiliary_Management_Controller/docs/SMC_Specification/Auxiliary_Management_Controller.md

 - If a request is received out of order, the AMC shall respond with an ERROR response message with an ErrorCode of RequestResynch (i.e., 43h) for that request and for all subsequent requests until a GET_VERSION command is received and processed.
 The device shall not silently discard requests due to an out of order request.

 Table 8 specifies ACM response code requirements for SPDM.
-**Note:** Sync with the OCP Security Group around these requirements is required.

 **Table 8**
 SPDM Repsonse | Implementation | Notes